What is your love language? A sure way to build intimacy in your relationship.

 - Putting the effort to find the right gift.

-If you find that you are having a difficult time communicating and/or identifying your own love language, you can always seek the professional assistance of a marriage counselor to help you achieve it.
+If you find that you are having a difficult time communicating and/or identifying your own love language, you can always seek the professional assistance of a couples counselor to help you achieve it.